trishadar/cf_ai_internet_wrapped/PROMPTS.md

 **Prompt 4:** Choosing an API for trend data
 "give me API options to choose from"

-**Prompt 4:** Integrating API for summary
+**Prompt 5:** Integrating API for summary
-"show me how to use API to generate internet trend summary for a site that user inputs"
+"show me how to use API to generate traffic summary for country that user inputs"

+**Prompt 6:** Mapping country to ISO code
+"show me how to map country name that user inputs to its ISO code"